 Officers of Cornwall IFCA annually review the risks of all types of fishing against conservation objectives and the protection of the general marine environment within the Authority's District.
 From the review, a Risk Based Enforcement plan is produced which sets out our enforcement targets for the following year.

 Click here to see the Risk Based Enforcement Plans

 Although the plan identifies those activities which require greater monitoring, we aim to inspect the full range of fisheries activity around Cornwall.

-Click here to see a copy Cornwall IFCAs Enforcement Strategy.
+Click here to see a copy Cornwall IFCAs Compliance and Enforcement Strategy.

 Since 06 April 2012, in the event of any infringements, IFCA's have the option to issue a Financial Administrative Penalty (FAP) as an alternative to a criminal prosecution.
 Cornwall IFCA has produced a guidance document explaining how the Authority will implement this option.